The Gambling Law Review: Belgium

 The Act defines four categories of gambling premises (the operation of which is subject to the prior granting of a specific and distinct licence).

 Class I venues, or casinos, are subject to the prior granting of an 'A Licence' (duration of 15 years in principle, which is renewable, but potentially shorter if the remaining concession duration for the casino is shorter).
-These venues are allowed to offer games of chance, automatic or not, in addition to socio-cultural events.
-The number of casinos is strictly limited to nine by the Act and the municipalities where those casinos may be operated are enumerated in the Act.24 No casinos can be operated in other locations unless the law is first amended to include a new location.
+The number of casinos is strictly limited to nine by the Act and the municipalities where those casinos may be operated are enumerated in the Act.23

 Class III premises refer to pubs and bars, and require a 'C Licence' to operate a maximum of two gaming machines (low-scale gaming machines, e.g., bingo-type gaming machines).
 The duration of the C Licence is five years, and it is renewable.

 Class IV venues are betting shops, the purpose of which is exclusively to engage bets.
 Betting shops may either be fixed (i.e., a permanent venue) or mobile (i.e., a temporary betting shop operated at the occasion of a specific sporting event, and for its duration only).
 The operation of betting shops requires an 'F2 Licence' (i.e., a licence that allows the taking of bets on behalf of a betting organiser).
 F2 Licences have a duration of three years, and are renewable.
-F2 licensees have the obligation to take bets on behalf of a betting organiser, i.e. a F1 Licence holder.
+F2 licensees have the obligation to take bets on behalf of a betting organiser (i.e., an F1 Licence holder).
 F1 Licences are required to organise betting activities and are granted for periods of 9 years, renewable.
-The number of betting organisers (F1 Licences) is limited to 34.
-In addition, the number of fixed betting shops is limited to 600, and mobile betting shops to 60.25 Moreover, the distance between each betting shop operated after 1 January 2011 must be 1,000 metres (door-to-door walking distance).
-However, this rule does not apply to betting shops in operation before that date and that have never discontinued their operation since then.26 Finally, betting shops may not be located close to hospitals, prisons, schools, churches and other religious temples or places where young people regularly meet.
-F2 Licences can also be granted to press shops, which can then offer betting as an ancillary activity.
+The number of betting organisers (F1 Licences) used to be limited to 34 but was further limited to 31.24 In addition, the number of fixed betting shops is limited to 600, and mobile betting shops to 60.25 F2 Licences can also be granted to newspaper and magazine shops, which can then offer betting as an ancillary activity.

 v Remote gambling